SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-06-gruss-von-krampus.md

 Speaking of deportation, perhaps the esteemed Mr. Krampus could come evaluate Mr. Trump for suitability to be put  in his basket?
 I mean, they're both all about deportation, and as long as we're fantasizing&hellip;

+Might be a problem getting Spain to take him, though.
+The other destination would probably be more appropriate for him, anyway.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)